tJouve/snowcamp-2024-wasm/08-extism-rust-plug-in.md

-# Create an Extism plug-ins
-> - run the plugins with the Extism CLI
-> - use the host functions provided by the PDK

-## Create an Extism Rust plug-in
+# Create an Extism Rust plug-in
 > Writing and reading files

 ```bash